electerious/basicScroll/README.md

 - The `inside` callback executes when the user scrolls and the viewport is within the given [start and stop position](#start-and-stop-position).
 - The `outside` callback executes when the user scrolls and the viewport is outside the given [start and stop position](#start-and-stop-position).

-Both callbacks receive the current instance and a percentage:
+Both callbacks receive the current instance, a percentage and the calculated properties:

 - < 0% percent = Scroll position is below `from`
 - = 0% percent = Scroll position is `from`